 Decree 45 of 1988 provides for the establishment of Federal Road Safety Commission (the Governing Council) and Federal Road Safety Corps (the operational/enforcement Agency) for road traffic administration and road safety management in the country.
 The Commission is headed by the Chairman, while the Director of Organization and Chief Executive who is also a member of the Commission, heads and oversees the day to day administration of the Corps.
-This designation was changed to Corps Marshal and Chief Executive through Decree 35 of 1992.
+This designation was changed to Corps Marshal through Decree 35 of 1992.

 Federal Road Safety Corps had its first National Headquarters at Ibadan before moving to Gbagada, Lagos.
 The National Headquarters of the Corps was moved from Lagos to Abuja in 1992.
 At inception, the Corps had 5 Zonal Commands located in Kaduna, Bauchi, Benin, Aba and Ibadan.
 The Zonal Commands coordinate the activities of the Corps in the various States (Sector Commands).
 Within 2 years of existence, the Corps created some Units under the State Commands for greater spread and impact on its activities.
 Similarly, the Corps started with six major Directorates, namely: Admin and Finance, Operations, Public Education and the Directorate of Technical Services.
 The nomenclature was later changed from Directorates to Departments.